Achievable logoAchievable logo

 Short-term capital gains are realized on securities held for one year or less.
 Short-term capital gains are taxed at the investor’s federal income tax bracket, which could be as high as 37%.
 Investors prefer long-term capital gains because they’re taxed at lower rates.

-While most options contracts expire in nine months or less from issuance, Long Term Equity Anticipation Securities (LEAPS) contracts maintain expirations of up to 39 months.
-If an investor buys a LEAPS option, holds it for over a year, closes the position or allows it to expire, a long-term gain or loss is realized.
+While most options contracts expire in nine months or less from issuance, Long Term Equity Anticipation Securities (LEAPS) contracts can have expirations of up to 39 months.
+If an investor buys a LEAPS option, holds it for over a year, and then closes the position or allows it to expire, the gain or loss is long-term.

-While this is true for long LEAPS contracts, it does not apply to short LEAPS.
+That long-term treatment applies only to long LEAPS.
+It does not apply to short LEAPS.
 The Internal Revenue Service (IRS) does not consider any short security (including short stock) eligible for a long-term holding period.
-Even if an investor goes short LEAPS for three years, a short-term gain or loss is realized when the contract is closed out or expires.
-The belief is short securities are never truly “held,” which always leads to a short-term holding period.
+Even if an investor is short a LEAPS contract for three years, the gain or loss is still short-term when the contract is closed out or expires.
+The idea is that short securities are not truly “held,” so they never qualify for long-term status.

 Put hedges

 We discussed how long puts protect long stock positions in the hedging strategies chapter.
-A long put can affect a stock’s holding period (long-term or short-term).
-There are three potential scenarios when an investor owns stock and purchases a protective put.
+A long put can also affect a stock’s holding period (long-term vs. short-term).
+There are three common scenarios when an investor owns stock and buys a protective put.

 Scenario #1